Vt. to offer spring hunting season for snow geese

 Most of the Bennington home’s funding comes from the Centers for Medicare and Medicaid and other health insurance programs.
 But President Joseph Krawczyk testified Tuesday before a legislative committee that the home will require additional state funds to cover expenses.

 Krawczyk testified employees are scheduled for pay raises another contracted benefits.
-He also

 Bennington County Sen. Dick Sears, a Democrat and member of the Senate Appropriations Committee, said the home might need more than $2 million.
 Officials said the home is running a deficit in the current budget.